opalmedapps/docs/docs/architecture/registration.md

     User ->> FE: choose language and give consent
     User ->> FE: continue with registration
-    FE ->> BE: get terms of use agreement for hospital note over FE, BE: currently retrieved locally from same host<br>but needs to be added to hospital settings BE ->> API: get hospital's terms of use agreement User ->> FE: accept terms of use agreement
+    FE ->> BE: get terms of use agreement for hospital
+    %% note over FE, BE: currently retrieved locally from same host<br>but needs to be added to hospital settings BE ->> API: get hospital's terms of use agreement User ->> FE: accept terms of use agreement

     User ->> FE: Finish registration
     FE ->> BE: Finish registration
-    opt new user
+    alt new user
         BE ->> BE: create Firebase account
+    else
+        BE ->> BE: get Firebase account
     end
-    BE ->> API: insert data
+    BE ->> API: get patient data
-    API ->> DB: change registration status code to Registered BE ->> API: get patient details (including MRNs) BE ->> ODB: insert patient
+    BE ->> ODB: insert patient
-    BE ->> ODB: insert patient hospital identifier
+    note right of BE: should return legacy patient ID BE ->> ODB: insert patient hospital identifier
-    BE ->> API: set legacy_id in patient
+    BE ->> API: insert and update data note right of API: change registration status code to Registered<br>insert security answers<br>change user to active and set current datetime as date_joined
     BE ->> OIE: retrieve lab history
     BE ->> OIE: update patient status in ORMS
     BE ->> BE: send confirmation email